chanalex97/ObjectRocketDevTest/README.md

     1. Product attributes (code, name, price, etc.)
     2. Set_greatest_discount function

-        *For a given product that is eligible for multiple discounts,

-        *Apply a single discount of highest value
+        *For a given product that is eligible for multiple discounts, apply a single discount of highest value

 * `promotions_class.py` Promotions class file with business logic for determining if a cart is eligible for the following promotions: